DaniyalSyed24/ZumoFightingBot/README.md

 This repository contains the source code for a Zumo32U4 battle bot.
 The code supports two control modes: automatic and manual.
 In automatic mode, the robot navigates in an arena and detects other object, such as another robot.
 In manual mode, the user can control the robot's movements using commands sent through the serial interface.

+The repository also contains a GUI for controlling the battle bot using Processing.
+The GUI communicates with the battle bot via XBee modules.

 ## Installation
+### Arduino IDE

 * Install the Arduino IDE on your computer.
 * Install the Zumo32U4 library by following the instructions in the library's README file.